MultiChain/multichain-explorer/README.md

 data into a database, and presents a web interface similar to that popularized by Bitcoin block explorers, http://blockexplorer.com/.

-MultiChain Explorer (Explorer) is a fork of the popular Abe project to add support for MultiChain networks with assets and permissions.
+MultiChain Explorer (Explorer) is a fork of the popular Abe project to add support for MultiChain blockchains with assets and permissions.
 MultiChain nodes must be online for all Explorer functions to work.

 MultiChain Explorer is currently under heavy development, so things will break/change!